wyne-ybanez/SneakrHead/README.md

 6. Migrate your data as you now have a new database, you'll need to run migrations again: `heroku run python3 manage.py makemigrations` and `heroku run python3 manage.py migrate`
 7. To. load Data use `python3 manage.py load data <DATA FIXTURES>`.
 8. Finally, provide a super user to log in with.
 Using `python3 manage.pycreate superuser`
+9. Confirm email address in the postgres database through the website admin, as allauth cannot automatically confirm the superuser

 **Set up Github connection:**